Stripe Knit Scarf Pattern

 ALL DONE:

 And my scarf is all done!
 This one took me about 3 days to knit, with weekend activities and all.
-This stripe knit scarf was a great portable project that could be carried around in the car to keep my hands busy.
+This stripe knit scarf pattern was a great portable project that could be carried around in the car to keep my hands busy.

 Chunky-knit-scarf-that-knits-up-quickly